-If your Tuesday workout was a so-hard-you-almost-threw-up tempo run or an I-tasted-blood-in-my-mouth interval-focused group ride, you’re probably hoping your Wednesday workout will involve the snooze button and breakfast in bed.
+If your Tuesday workout was a so-hard-you-almost-threw-up HIIT workout or an I-tasted-blood-in-my-mouth strength training session, you’re probably planning that the activity for Wednesday will involve the snooze button and breakfast in bed.

 Here are four active recovery workouts to choose from the day after you’ve gone all-out – and then you’re free to have a short stack in bed.